fifth-postulate/circle-limit/README.md

 ## Explorations
 Although the goal is clear, the means to reach it as clear.
 Ideas, thoughts, explorations and experiments are needed before fleshing out the actual workshop.

+### TiddlyWiki
 In order to document these activities the [Circle Limit TiddlyWiki][documentation:tiddlywiki] is created.
 A [TiddlyWiki][tiddlywiki] is a

 > unique non-linear notebook for capturing, organising and sharing complex information.

+### Prototypes
+Code can be a vehicle of thought, so creating prototypes is a great way to better understand various aspects of hyperbolic geometry.

 [conference:booster.2023]: https://2023.boosterconf.no/
 [documentation:tiddlywiki]: https://fifth-postulate.nl/circle-limit/index.html